 FIRRMA was signed into law on August 13, 2018.
 FIRRMA strengthens and modernizes CFIUS to address national security concerns more effectively, including by broadening the authorities of the President and CFIUS to review and to take action to address any national security concerns arising from certain non-controlling investments and real estate transactions involving foreign persons.

 On January 13, 2020, the Department of the Treasury released two final regulations to implement the changes that FIRRMA made to CFIUS’s jurisdiction and processes.
-The regulations, which become effective on February 13, 2020, were released in two parts:
+The regulations, which were released in two parts, became effective on February 13, 2020.
+The full language of FIRRMA and related information can be found on the CFIUS Laws and Guidance page.

 Transaction parties can find detailed instructions for submitting a notice or declaration (including declaration forms) on the applicable pages on the left menu bar.